Accessory Dwelling Units (ADUs)

 Applicants will need to fill out an ADU Application Packet (Fillable PDF), pay associated fees (PDF), and submit development plan sets.
 Submitted applications will be processed in accordance with the City’s procedures for approval of administrative Coastal Development Permits per DMMC Section 30.75.080.
-Submitted plans that meet the requirements in Del Mar Municipal Code Section 30.91 will be approved within 60 days of a complete application submittal.
+Submitted plans that meet the requirements of Ordinance 966 (PDF) adopted on June 1, 2020 will be approved within 60 days of a complete application submittal.
 If the ADU or JrADU permit application is processed at the same time as a permit application for a new primary dwelling unit on the lot, the City may delay acting on the ADU or JrADU application until the City acts on the permit application for the primary dwelling unit.

 Benefits of ADUs/JrADUs

 - Can provide a greater balance of housing options and affordability to meet the City’s housing goals

 - Can provide more affordable housing options for seniors and lower-income individuals to remain in the community

 - Can provide independent accommodations for extended family or caregivers to live on the same premises